How can I learn to meditate?

 Well, the best I can do is share how I learned about meditation.
 I first read a book, called Buddhism: Plain and Simple.
 It was a fine introduction, but I never meditated after I read it.

 A bit later I began looking around town for meditation classes.
 I didn’t realize there were so many different types of meditation, within and outside of Buddhism.
-I attended a few places and found one that felt right for me, settling on insight meditation, which comes out of the Theravadan tradition.
+I attended a few places and found one that felt right for me, settling on insight meditation, which comes out of the Buddhist Theravadan tradition.
 I took a six-week introductory class, and then I really only meditated very infrequently.

 I continued to read books and also practiced moments of mindfulness as much as I could, until my kids were older and I could participate more regularly in weekly sits, dharma talks, and retreats.
 But there is always an opportunity to practice no matter where you are.